henrymj/stopsignalmetrics/README.md

 - __`Violations`__
 This class compares stop-failure RTs to the preceding trial's correct go RTs, calculating a "mean violation" per SSD, with some thresholding to reduce noise.

-#### __3. `Summary` - Describing a Stop Dataset.__
+#### __3. `StopSummary` - Describing a Stop Dataset.__
-The `Summary` class computes every metric currently available, including a mean post-stop-slowing for each stop type ('all', 'success', 'fail').
+The `StopSummary` class computes every metric currently available, including a mean post-stop-slowing for each stop type ('all', 'success', 'fail').
 It also attempts to compute a mean violation, thresholding at SSDs < 200ms.

 #### __Notes__